The Power of Music in Dementia Care

 We are mindful that the way people approach those living with dementia can make all the difference.
 Our staff from all disciplines attend music workshops to equip them to use music and understand its use in an informed way to enhance the experience for our residents.

-Our approach to care ensures individuals receive the highest quality, personalised nursing care.
+Our approach to dementia care ensures individuals receive the highest quality, personalised nursing care.
 It also supports and empowers family, friends and loved ones to better understand dementia and how it can affect individuals differently.
 Understanding this can be invaluable.

 Join the conversation on social media #DementiaAwareness